roboconf/roboconf.github.io/en/use-cases.md

 ---
 title: "Use Cases"
 layout: page
-id: "use-cases"
+id: "main.use-cases"
-menu: "project"
-sub-menu: "use-cases"
+menus: [ "project", "use-cases" ]
 ---

 Some use cases to illustrate Roboconf benefits.